 For both single use and reusable gowns, barrier performance testing should be completed on the final, finished, pre-shipment gown, at the end of the stated shelf life of the gown.
 If the gown is intended to be reusable, barrier performance testing should also be performed at the end of the labeled use-life (maximum reprocessing cycles).

-Nelson Labs offers barrier and non-barrier performance tests for surgical gowns in drapes in accordance with ISO 16603 and 16604 with additional testing in compliance with EN 13795.
-Test requirements are dependent on the gown or drape classification (Level 1, 2, 3 or 4).
+Nelson Labs offers barrier and non-barrier performance tests for surgical gowns and drapes in accordance with AAMI PB70 and EN 13795.
+Test requirements are dependent on the gown or drape classification (Level 1, 2, 3 or 4), standard or high performance for EN 13795.
 This includes liquid, blood, viral and other barrier property assessments or physical properties: